jwerthebach/python_modules/README.md

 Python helper modules and functions are collected globally here.

-The intended use is to try to do any computation with a function and put the script in this module.
+The intention is to put every function needed more than one time in this module.
+This avoids a lot of copying and pasting.
-Then we can use those modules around any analysis we have without copying and pasting code around.
-To distribute the analysis we only need to ship this module along with the analysis scripts, install it with pip as shown above and we are ready to reproduce it.
+To distribute the analysis we only need to ship this module along with the analysis scripts, install it with `pip` and we are ready to reproduce it.

+Submodules get named after their purposes, e.g.

+  plotting
+  data_mc_plotter
+  ...

+Put every new category in a seperate folder and add it to the `setup.py` under `packages`.
+For some more detail on `setup.py` files see [example here](https://github.com/pypa/sampleproject/blob/master/setup.py).

 ## Installation